 Infographic: Engaging Modern Learners: When to Push and When to Pull

 Based on her popular BYTE session of the same name, Jennifer Hofmann's infographic defines the moments of learning need, and ties them into other models.
 Using her recommended approach creates greater learner engagement in blended learning programs.

-Article: Are You Meeting All Moments of Learning Need?
+Article: Are You Meeting All Five Moments of Learning Need?

 Explore this article from Learning Solutions Magazine to learn more about Gottfredson and Mosher’s moments of need.